dotnet/csharplang/proposals/extensions.md

 > a possible type substitution on the type parameters of `X` yields underlying type `U`,
 >  a base type of `U` or an implemented interface of `U`.

+Whereas extension method invocation says:
+> An implicit identity, reference or boxing conversion exists from expr to the type of the first parameter of Mₑ.

 We'll likely want to allow variance such as `object` vs. `dynamic`, tuple names, nullability.

 Also, we may want to allow for variance (see example below).